-Summary : Explore the wonders of the Galapagos Islands aboard a comfortable expedition ship with kayaks, a glass-bottom boat and experienced guides.
+Summary : Explore the wonders of the Galapagos Islands aboard a comfortable expedition ship with kayaks, a glass-bottom boat, and experienced guides.
 The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
 Visitors delight in the abundant, unusual, and surprisingly approachable wildlife--from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

-Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 Morning arrival at Baltra Airport and transfer to the Itabaca Channel.
 Cross the channel by small ferry to the north shore of Santa Cruz Island.
-Board a bus to the highlands of Santa Cruz Island to learn about the unique montain ecosystems and biodiversity.
+Board a bus to the highlands of Santa Cruz Island to learn about the unique mountain ecosystems and biodiversity.
 Enjoy lunch at a local restaurant.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Hampton Inn, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; all meals aboard ship, juices and carbonated drinks; all shore activities and excursions; guide and lecture services; sea kayaks; glass-bottom boat outings; snorkeling gear and wetsuits; Internet/Wi-Fi aboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
+Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Wyndham, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and soft drinks (excluding "virgin" cocktails); guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; Internet/Wi-Fi aboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
 Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$550 per adult; $250-$325 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).